NoahGiesel/dark-mode-theme-react/README.md

 # Getting Started with Create React App

 <b>useDarkTheme.js</b> is our custom hook to import where it is needed.
-App.js is (in this case) our target.
+<b>App.js</b> is (in this case) our target.
-App.css in body we declare our colors as variable (to make things more scalable), adding our custom .dark-mode class with accent colors when switching to dark mode .
+<b>App.css</b> in body we declare our colors as variable (to make things more scalable), adding our custom .dark-mode class with accent colors when switching to dark mode .

 ### `npm start`